-- 1. Works in the Local Government Road Reserve, subject to adding, 'other utility providers that have exemptions' in Item 5; and - 2.
-Events in the Local Government Road Reserve.
+- 1. Works in the Local Government Road Reserve; and - 2.
+Events in the Local Government Road Reserve

 - Local Governments have a responsibility to govern works or events in the road reserve subject to relevant legislation and Local Laws. - There have been instances of work being executed without the knowledge of the Local Government and failures of poor quality reinstatement. - Local Governments have asked WALGA to develop policy templates for works and events in the road reserve to complement existing legislation including Local Laws and provide guidance to applicants. - Two Policy Templates have been developed: (1) Works in the Local Government Road Reserve, and (2) Events in the Local Government Road Reserve. - The Policy Templates are based on Regulations, Local Laws and existing relevant Local Government policies. - The Policy Templates define the different categories of works and events and cover permitting, traffic management and reinstatement requirements. - Consultation has included all Local Governments and the Utility Providers Services Committee. - The Policy Templates provide a foundation for Local Governments to develop their own policies should they elect.